 - Try finding a scene to photograph that is filled with neutral colors, then one that uses a bold color to 'pop' from the scene.

 This is an advanced lesson, but one that any photographer working with color images will find useful.
 As you practice working with colors, it will become second nature and you will know how to work with color to change the feel of your images.

 Assignment #9: Emotions

-Emotions, that's easy!
-Just take a photo of a person smiling or scowling, right?
+Take a photo of a person smiling or scowling, right?
 Not so.
-The intent of this assignment is to convey emotion in photographs without a face (that includes your dog).
+The intent of this assignment is to convey emotion in photographs without a face.

 - Take photographs that express each of the basic emotions: happy, sad, and mad.

 - How would you express the feeling of anger with no person?
 What about happiness?
 Sadness?

 This is a purely conceptual assignment, but it is important to be able to relay emotion in your photographs and you might not always have a person available to do that with.
 Challenge yourself to think deeper about this one.

 Are you ready to put your photography skills to the test?
 In today's world of digital cameras and the ability to see image captures right there on the LCD screen, photographers are losing some of the skills needed to visualize a photograph.